arrayfire/arrayfire-rust/README.md

 # Arrayfire Rust Bindings

-This project is currently in it's infancy and there will be quite a few issues to work through.

-Currently the example creates an arrayfire array structure and runs the code from helloworld except indexing operations.
+This project is a work in progress.
+You can find the basic documentation [here](http://arrayfire.github.io/arrayfire-rust/arrayfire/index.html)(please be advised that we are in the process of updating it).
+If you find any bugs, please report them [here](https://github.com/arrayfire/arrayfire-rust/issues).
+Currently the wrapper is ArrayFire 3.0 compliant.

 ## Building & Running